What is this medication?

 - MAOIs like Carbex, Eldepryl, Marplan, Nardil, and Parnate

-- certain medicines for fungal infections like ketoconazole, fluconazole, posaconazole, and itraconazole
+- Certain medications for fungal infections like ketoconazole, fluconazole, posaconazole, and itraconazole

-- certain medicines for irregular heart beat like flecainide, quinidine, propafenone
+- Certain medications for irregular heart beat like flecainide, quinidine, propafenone

-- certain medicines for seizures like carbamazepine, valproic acid, phenytoin
+- Certain medications for seizures like carbamazepine, valproic acid, phenytoin

-- certain medicines that treat or prevent blood clots like warfarin, enoxaparin, dalteparin
+- Certain medications that treat or prevent blood clots like warfarin, enoxaparin, dalteparin

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.